One of the most important things you'll need to understand as a driver is how the payment system works.

-First and foremost - CitizenShipper does not mediate your transaction.
+First and foremost - CitizenShipper does not mediate your transactions.
 We simply serve as the match-maker, connecting you with the client.
 Therefore, it's important that you agree on your payment expectations with the customer before pickup.

-We typically advise customers against paying money up-front as this increases the risk of scammers taking advantage of customers and not delivering on their end of the bargain.
-This is especially the case when money up-front is requested in the form of non-retrievable cash (Western Union or Money Gram for example).
+We typically advise customers against paying upfront, to avoid scammers taking advantage of them and not delivering on their end of the bargain.
+In these rare cases, money upfront is requested in the form of non-retrievable transfers (Western Union or MoneyGram, for example).